Humanitarian aid brings relief in times of need

 School meals support learning

 The Global School Meals Coalition, founded in 2021 at the initiative of Finland and the World Food Programme (WFP), promotes access to school meals and the funding for them across the world, including in crises.
 One of the Coalition’s aims is to guarantee all children in the world access to school meals by 2030.
-More than 70 countries and 70 other entities have joined the Coalition.
-It is co-chaired by Finland, France and Brazil.
+The Coalition comprises 105 countries and 133 other partners, including UN agencies, civil society organisations and representatives of the academic world.
+The Coalition is chaired by the WFP, and Finland, France and Brazil serve as co-chairs.

 Finland as an active player in humanitarian assistance